tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * This table bridges the two previous tables and shows all regions managed by each agent.

-* The primary key will be a composite of both IDs.
+* The primary key will be a composite key of both IDs.

 Query the table to display the result.